-Since 2019, Steelcase Foundation has partnered with AYA Youth Collective to support its place-based Comprehensive Health Initiative (CHI) for Youth, which addresses social determinants by filling gaps in existing health services for young people experiencing housing instability or literal homelessness through two three-year-grants totaling $540,000.
+Since 2019, Steelcase Foundation has partnered with AYA Youth Collective to support its place-based Comprehensive Health Initiative (CHI) for Youth, which addresses social determinants of health by filling gaps in existing health services for young people experiencing housing instability or literal homelessness through two three-year grants totaling $540,000.
 Utilizing AYA’s drop-in center as a hub, youth are connected to over 30 community partners co-located in the space providing a range of mental and physical health resources and supports in a trusted setting, removing barriers to accessing these vital resources.
-The goal of the Comprehensive Health Initiative is to help youth obtain stability as they define it by removing health barrier on their journey to thrive.
+The goal of the Comprehensive Health Initiative is to help youth obtain stability as they define it by removing health barriers on their journey to thrive.

 CHI was created at the request of homeless youth expressing a need for access to health care, specifically physical and mental health support.
 Providers are available onsite, wear plainclothes, and participate in drop-in activities to build relationships with youth, reducing fear of engaging in their services in the future.
 Executive director Lauren VanKeulen credits the program’s ability to build relationships with youth for its success in connecting them to other resources, saying, “I love working with young people because there’s so much potential.
 If you can show them something is possible, they’ll have a belief that there’s something else possible in their lives.”